 2. Manuscript’s Title:

-It shall be in Arabic and English, and the title must relate to the purpose of the manuscript.
+It shall be in English, and the title must relate to the purpose of the manuscript.
 While avoiding abbreviations and formulas as much as possible.

-Provide full names, complete affiliations, and e-mail addresses for all authors within the paper in Arabic and English.
+Provide full names, complete affiliations, and e-mail addresses for all authors within the paper in English.
 Only one author should be the corresponding author.

-The abstract should not exceed more than 200 words in Arabic and English.
+The abstract should not exceed more than 200 words in English.
 An abstract is a summarizing statement which should be very informative and self- explanatory.
 The abstract should give the readers the reason, methods, results and conclusion of the article.
 The abstract should be written in such a way that, the readers feel to read the entire article, and should Provide 3–5 keywords representing the main content of the article.

 This section should explain the background to the study, its aims, a summary of the existing literature, motivations and why this study was necessary.

 6. Tables and charts:

 The tables, figures and charts shall be prepared as required by the formatting and style guide as shown in the journal template.